ikko/sym/docs/topics/11_extensibility/index.md

 ```
 ## Conclusion

 The `Symbol` framework's commitment to extensibility empowers developers to build highly adaptable and interoperable systems.
 By providing clear protocols for callable integration, formal interfaces for mixins, and seamless compatibility with external data formats, `Symbol` facilitates the creation of flexible, domain-specific solutions that can evolve with changing requirements.
-This design philosophy ensures that `Symbol` remains a versatile tool for a wide range of symbolic data manipulation tasks.
+This design philosophy ensures that `Symbol` remains a versatile tool for a wide range of symic data manipulation tasks.

 For a comprehensive overview of the Symbol's extensibility, refer to the [Extensibility Overview Diagram](extensibility_overview.mmd).